Edinburgh Sculpture Workshop – Temporary Closure

 COMMUNITY EFFORTS WITH COVID-19 PANDEMIC

 There is a large community effort in the North East of Edinburgh, within Newhaven where ESW is based and the surrounding areas.
-You can read the community activity bulletin, which is prepared by Elaine Lennon, here… It includes links to NHS Lothian, Edinburgh City Council, the Scottish Government’s Ready Scotland website, opportunities to help, links to local organisations, a very extensive online list of activities ideas, for adults and children, and a list of emergency contacts.
+You can read a key community activity bulletin, which is prepared by Elaine Lennon, here… It includes links to NHS Lothian, Edinburgh City Council, the Scottish Government’s Ready Scotland website, opportunities to help, links to local organisations, a very extensive online list of activities ideas, for adults and children, and a list of emergency contacts.

 Please email firstname.lastname@example.org if you have any community news to share.
 More info about submitting is near the end of the document.